SAP/open-ux-odata/.changeset/itchy-dryers-compare.md

 '@sap-ux/fe-mockserver-core': patch
 ---

-We now send the correct http header for the $count queries
+We now send the correct http header for the $count queries in batch